gaarangoa/JavaSecurity_StackOverflow/README.md

 The script <code>process.R</code> also contains the instructions for making the topics-time distributions.

 <h2>Datasets</h2>
-Under <code>./FILES/</code> we stored all the current files used for analyzing the StackOverflow java security posts, including a sqlite database with the posts-topics information.
+Under the <code>./FILES/</code> directory we stored all the current files used for analyzing the StackOverflow java security posts, including a sqlite database with the posts-topics information.
 This database is useful for retrieving specific data.